Gay–straight alliance: On students

-GSAs are associated with benefits for LGBT students while they are attending school and beyond.
+GSAs are associated with benefits for LGBTQ students while they are attending school and beyond.
 The next important step is to understand why GSAs are associated with these benefits.
-One qualitative study found that the most beneficial aspect of a GSA was that it provides direct support to LGBTQ members and helps create a support network for LGBT students by connecting them.
-Another qualitative study found that GSAs were beneficial to LGBTQ students because they act as a protective factor for LGBT students' educational and social experience in school.
-The study further explained that GSAs provided LGBT students with a sense of identity within their school, improved their self-esteem, and even provided students with courage and support to come out to their families and peers.
+One qualitative study found that the most beneficial aspect of a GSA was that it provides direct support to LGBTQ members and helps create a support network for LGBTQ students by connecting them.
+Another qualitative study found that GSAs were beneficial to LGBTQ students because they act as a protective factor for LGBTQ students' educational and social experience in school.
+The study further explained that GSAs provided LGBTQ students with a sense of identity within their school, improved their self-esteem, and even provided students with courage and support to come out to their families and peers.

 One study investigated some of the possible factors within GSAs to discover which specific components of GSAs were associated with which beneficial outcomes.
 This study found that when GSA advisors served for longer periods of time, students had better health outcomes.
-In addition, LGBT students who perceived they had more control over their GSA experience and LGBT students who perceived their school to be more supportive had healthier outcomes.
+In addition, LGBTQ students who perceived they had more control over their GSA experience and LGBTQ students who perceived their school to be more supportive had healthier outcomes.
 In addition, this study reported that "students level of GSA advocacy also predicted students' sense of life purpose."

 After secondary school

-The relationship between having a GSA in a high school and attitudes towards LGBT individuals does not end after high school.
-The mere presence of a GSA, whether or not students participated in said GSA, is related to students' attitudes toward LGBT people beyond their time in their high school.
-University students who reported having a GSA in their high school were more likely to report positive attitudes towards LGBT individuals while attending their university.
-This was true for all students except students whom were raised in the southern U.S. where having a GSA in one's high school actually correlated with less positive attitudes toward LGBT individuals.
+The relationship between having a GSA in a high school and attitudes towards LGBTQ individuals does not end after high school.
+The mere presence of a GSA, whether or not students participated in said GSA, is related to students' attitudes toward LGBTQ people beyond their time in their high school.
+University students who reported having a GSA in their high school were more likely to report positive attitudes towards LGBTQ individuals while attending their university.
+This was true for all students except students who were raised in the southern U.S. where having a GSA in one's high school actually correlated with less positive attitudes toward LGBTQ individuals.

 Summary

-GSAs are associated with positive social academic and health outcomes for LGBT students.
+GSAs are associated with positive social academic and health outcomes for LGBTQ students.
 The relationship between having a GSA in one's high school and certain positive social outcomes is known to last beyond high school, however little beyond that is known about the long lasting associations with high school GSAs.
-Further research should be conducted on the lasting effects if GSAs for LGBT individuals.
-Researchers have also claimed that GSAs are important not only to LGBT students, but also to change the school climate as a whole to be more informed and respectful of LGBT issues.
+Further research should be conducted on the lasting effects if GSAs for LGBTQ individuals.
+Researchers have also claimed that GSAs are important not only to LGBTQ students, but also to change the school climate as a whole to be more informed and respectful of LGBTQ issues.
 It has also been claimed that GSAs are important to get students involved in social activism.
 Researchers should investigate the relationship between having a GSA in a high school the school's social climate.
 Due to the positive associations between GSAs and student outcomes, school faculty including school psychologists and counselors should become social justice advocates for LGBTQ students by supporting GSAs on their campuses.